-All Program Loans, or participations therein, to be financed with lendable proceeds of the Offered Bonds will be made in accordance with the then existing Program Loan Procedures of THDA.
-The current Program Loan Procedures are described or otherwise referred to in Appendix G. Nothing in the General Resolution requires that Program Loans be insured or quaranteed or that Program Loans be first lien loans.
+Nothing in the General Resolution requires that Program Loans not pooled into Program Securities be insured or guaranteed or that Program Loans be first lien loans.
 The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
-The Issue 2022-1 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans (i) insured or quaranteed or have a commitment for insurance or quarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple in real property located in the State.
+The Issue 2022-3 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple in real property located in the State; or (iii) be pooled into Program Securities.
 THDA does not intend to use lendable proceeds of the Offered Bonds to purchase Program Loans insured by private mortgage insurance.
-While the Issue 2022-1 Supplemental Resolution provides that all Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans, no assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the financing of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance and home improvement loans.
+While the Issue 2022-3 Supplemental Resolution provides that all Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans or pooled into Program Securities, no assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the financing of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance and home improvement loans.

-Currently, THDA's Program Loan portfolio under the General Resolution includes only first-lien, fixed- interest rate, single-family Program Loans with equal monthly installments of principal and interest.
-As of February 28, 2022 (unaudited), 23,772 Program Loans were outstanding under the General Resolution having an aggregate outstanding principal balance of approximately \$2,559,211,088.
-Based on the outstanding principal balance of Program Loans as of February 28, 2022 (unaudited), approximately 85.90% were FHA insured, approximately 2.34% were VA guaranteed, approximately 1.67% were insured by private mortgage insurance companies, approximately 6.22% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 3.87% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing, or at least a 25% equity interest in the residence on the date of closing for Program Loans closed prior to July 29,1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
-See "RESIDENTIAL FINANCE PROGRAM LOANS - Residential Finance Program Portfolio Data" and Appendix B under theheading "Private Mortgage Insurance Programs".
+Currently, THDA's Program Loan portfolio under the General Resolution includes only first-lien, fixed- interest rate, single-family Program Loans with equal monthly installments of principal and interest (the Issue 2022-3 Bonds will be the first series of Bonds issued under the General Resolution which will also purchase Program Securities with lendable proceeds of such Bonds).
+As of August 31, 2022 (unaudited), 23,321 Program Loans were outstanding under the General Resolution having an aggregate outstanding principal balance of approximately \$2,593,012,890.
+Based on the outstanding principal balance of Program Loans as of August 31, 2022 (unaudited), approximately 85.39% were FHA insured, approximately 2.62% were VA guaranteed, approximately 1.57% were insured by private mortgage insurance companies, approximately 6.67% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 3.75% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing, or at least a 25% equity interest in the residence on the date of closing, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
+See "RESIDENTIAL FINANCE PROGRAM LOANS - Residential Finance Program Portfolio Data" and Appendix B under the heading "Private Mortgage Insurance Programs".